adamnicolaspelletier/sequencing-alignment-sanger/README.md

 If necessary, the user can also supply fasta sequences with containing variants, which is useful to detect if a construct has acquired a desirable mutation after site-directed mutagenesis.

-Since many sequencing platforms supply their results only in ABI and FASTA format, I also included a small script to transform ABI files to a single FASTQ file using a simple textfile legend. (abitofastq.py)

 ## Requirements: